CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

    ![](.././media/upgrade-log-analytics.png)

 1. Now, go back to **Inventory** tab and then you will see few connected resources.
 You can also find the **ubuntu-k8s** Arc enabled server is available in the resources list because **LogAnalytics** agent is already enabled for it and the same Log Analytics workspace is connected to Security Center.
 Agent monitoring will take few minutes to update and show status as **Monitored** for Arc enabled server **ubuntu-k8s** as shown in below screen.
+If you still now able to see Monitored for ubuntu-k8s, continue with next exercise and check on this later.

    ![](.././media/ss-ubuntuk8s-monitor.png)